ByAliaksandr/single-page-app/README.md

 # SinglePageApp

+This project is a single page app with a sign-up form.

+## About the project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
+_Note_ This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
+Angular CLI provides the default configuration to run unit tests.
+Angular CLI doesn't provide end-to-end testing capabilities by default.

+The project relies on [Angular Material](https://material.angular.io/) and [Bootstrap Grid system](https://getbootstrap.com/).
+Angular Material provides a set of reusable and accessible UI components.
+Angular Material perfectly fits for projects with forms which require various validation scenarios.

+The project employs [prettier](https://prettier.io/docs/en/install.html) with a pre-commit hook.
+This makes sure all your commits are formatted.

+The project uses [Cypress](https://www.cypress.io/) as an end-to-end testing framework.

 ## Development server